idan-rubin/icq.bot.net/README.md

 Usage is similar to the excellent .Net [Telegram.Bot] project.

 ## Simple Bot Project
-Check out a simple English/Russian translator bot written in less then an hour!
+Check out a simple English/Russian translator bot written in less than an hour!
 [ICQTranslatorBot]

 Simple Echo Bot:
 ```csharp